sebastian89n/code-learning-hub/jakarta-ee/jaxb/README.md

-# jaxb

-JAXB - Jakarta XML Binding (previously Java Architecture for XML Binding)
+# JAXB: Jakarta XML Binding (previously Java Architecture for XML Binding

-JAXB provides a fast and convenient way to marshal (write) Java objects into XML and unmarshal (read) XML into objects.
-It supports a binding framework that maps XML elements and attributes to Java fields and properties using Java annotations.
-It also supports schema validation.

-* **@XmlRootElement**: The name of the root XML element is derived from the class name, and we can also specify the name of the root element of the XML using its name attribute.
+JAXB, or Java Architecture for XML Binding, is a Java technology that simplifies the conversion of XML data to Java objects (unmarshalling) and Java objects to XML data (marshalling).
+It provides a standardized way to work with XML data in Java applications.

+## Overview

+JAXB allows developers to map Java classes to XML schemas and vice versa.
+It provides a set of annotations for customizing the mapping and controlling how Java objects are serialized to XML and deserialized from XML.
+JAXB is commonly used in applications that need to interact with XML-based data sources or produce XML responses, such as web services.

+## Common Annotations

+JAXB uses annotations to define how Java classes are mapped to XML elements and attributes.
+Some of the most common annotations include:

+1. `@XmlRootElement`: Marks a Java class as the root element for XML representation.
+It defines the XML element that encapsulates an instance of the class when marshalled to XML.

+2. `@XmlElement`: Specifies the mapping of a Java class field or property to an XML element.
+It allows customization of the XML element name, namespace, and more.

+3. `@XmlAttribute`: Maps a Java field or property to an XML attribute.
+It indicates that the associated value should be represented as an attribute within the XML element.

+4. `@XmlType`: Defines the XML type for a Java class.
+It allows specifying a name for the XML type and its namespace.

+5. `@XmlTransient`: Excludes a Java field or property from XML binding, indicating that it should not be included in the XML representation.

+6. `@XmlAccessorType`: Controls the access type for fields or properties within a class.
+It can be set to `FIELD` ( default) or `PROPERTY`.

-* **@XmlType**: define the order in which the fields are written in the XML file
+7. `@XmlAccessorOrder`: Specifies the order in which fields or properties are marshalled to XML.
+It can be set to `ALPHABETICAL` (default) or `UNDEFINED`.
-* **@XmlElement**: define the actual XML element name that will be used
-* **@XmlAttribute**: define the id field is mapped as an attribute instead of an element
-* **@XmlTransient**: annotate fields that we don’t want to be included in XML

-Furthermore, JAXB-2 Maven plugin(jaxb2-maven-plugin) can be configured to generate Java classes with JAXB annotations based on XSD schema or generate schema based on JAXB annotated classes.
+These annotations help developers define how Java objects correspond to XML data, offering fine-grained control over the mapping process.
+JAXB simplifies the integration of XML data in Java applications and is widely used in various domains.